quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 Each endpoint, client and server, independently maintains a not-yet-disclosed-lost-packets counter and sets the Retransmit bit of short header packets to 0 or 1 accordingly.
 The not-yet-disclosed-lost-packets counter is initialized to 0 at each endpoint, client and server, at connection start, and reflects packets considered lost by the QUIC machinery, the content of which is pending for retransmission.
 When a packet is declared lost by the QUIC retransmission machinery (see {{QUIC-RECOVERY}}) the not-yet-disclosed-lost-packets counter is incremented by 1.
 When a packet with a short header is sent out by an end-point, its retransmit bit is set to 0 when the not-yet-disclosed-lost-packets counter is equal to 0.
 Otherwise, the packet is sent out with a retransmit bit set to 1 and the not-yet-disclosed-lost-packets counter is decremented by 1.
 Thus, the retransmit bit performs unary encoding of the amount of loss: observation points can estimate the number of packets considered lost by the QUIC transmission machinery in a given direction by counting packets in this direction with a retransmit bit equal to 1.

-### Resetting sQuare Value
-Each endpoint resets its sQuare value to zero and initiates a new slot of N packets when sending the first packet of a given connection with a new connection ID.
-This reduces the risk that transient sQuare bit state can be used to link flows across connection migration or ID change.

-### Resetting Retransmit Value
+### Resetting state on CID change

-The not-yet-disclosed-lost-packets counter is reset at each endpoint when sending the first packet of a given connection with a new connection ID.
-This reduces the risk that transient Retransmit bit state can be used to link flows across connection migration or ID change.
+When sending the first packet of a given connection with a new connection ID, each endpoint resets its sQuare value and not-yet-disclosed-lost-packets counter to zero.
+This eliminates the possibility for transient sQuare or Retransmit bit state to be used to link flows across connection migration or ID change.

 # Using the loss bits for Passive Loss Measurement {#usage}